 Sounds good?
 Then keep reading because we’ve got some simple hacks to help you stick to your budget and develop better spending habits.

-A lot of things you may or may not be aware of can easily drain your finances, from late fees, steep interest rates, hidden charges, whatever it may be.
+A lot of things you may or may not be aware of can quickly drain your finances, from late fees, steep interest rates, hidden charges, whatever it may be.
 If you don’t want to find yourself in debt, then creating a realistic budget is an easy way to resolve this problem.

 Once you’ve gotten around creating a budget, you’ll need to commit to it.
-You always need to be on the lookout, whether it’s a slight increase on your monthly bills or a significant dip in your income.
+You always need to be on the lookout, whether it’s a slight increase in your monthly bills or a significant dip in your income.